Destination Control Statement (DCS)

 “These items are controlled by the U.S. Government and authorized for export only to the country of ultimate destination for use by the ultimate consignee or end-user(s) herein identified.
 They may not be resold, transferred, or otherwise disposed of, to any other country or to any person other than the authorized ultimate consignee or end-user(s), either in their original form or after being incorporated into other items, without first obtaining approval from the U.S. government or as otherwise authorized by U.S. law and regulations.”

-- While the exports of items designated as EAR99 do not require the use of the DSC on the Commercial Invoice, it is nonetheless a good practice to use the DSC on export shipments.
+- While the exports of items designated as EAR99 do not require the use of the DCS on the Commercial Invoice, it is nonetheless a good practice to use the DCS on export shipments.

 - For additional information related to the Destination Control Statement please refer to part 758.6 of the Export Administration Regulations.